cetic/fadi/INSTALL.md

 You can access the console of GCP [here](https://console.cloud.google.com).

 * 1- Visit the Google Kubernetes Engine menu in GCP Console. ...
-* 2- Click Create cluster.
+* 2- Click `Create cluster`.
 * 3- Choose the Standard cluster template or choose an appropriate template for your workload.
 * 4- From the Cluster Version drop-down menu, select the desired GKE version to run in the cluster.

-It's also possible to create the Kubernetes cluster in command lines, see: https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster
+It's also possible to create the Kubernetes cluster in command line, see: https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster

 * The deployment of the FADI stack is achieved with [Helm](https://helm.sh/) and [Kubernetes](https://kubernetes.io/).
-See the Section 0.3.

-### 0.5.
-Continuous integration and deployment
+### 4. Continuous integration (CI) and deployment (CD)

 See [.gitlab-ci.sample.yml](.gitlab-ci.sample.yml) for an example CI setup with [Gitlab-CI](https://about.gitlab.com/product/continuous-integration/).